-Note 1: The information of the Company and the subsidiary companies should be listed separately.
-The number representations are as follows:

-- 0 represents the Company. - 2.
-I and thereafter represent the subsidiary companies

-Note 2: The relationship between guarantor and guarantee is as follows:
+- Note 1: The information of the Company and the subsidiary companies should be listed separately.
+The number representations are as follows: - 1.
+0 represents the Company. - 2.
+1 and thereafter represent the subsidiary companies. - Note 2: The relationship between guarantor and guarantee is as follows

-- 1. Regular business relationship. - 2.
-A subsidiary whose common stock is more than 50% owned by the guarantors - 3.
+- 2. A subsidiary whose common stock is more than 50% owned by the guarantors. - 3.
 A company that directly and indirectly holds more than 50% of the voting shares in the Company - 4.
-Companies in which the Company holds, directly or indirectly, 90% or more of the voting shares. - 5.
-A company that fulfills its contractual obligations by providing mutual endorsements/ guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project. - 6.
-A company that all capital contributing shareholders make endorsements' guarantees for their jointly invested company in proportion to their shareholding percentages. - Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.

-Note 3: The policies of the Company and the subsidiary companies regarding the guarantees and endorsements for other parties are as follows:
+Companies in which the Company holds, directly or indirectly, 90% or more of the voting shares. - A company that fulfills its contractual obligations by providing mutual endorsements/ guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project. - 6.
+A company that all capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - 7.
+Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each - Note 3: The policies of the Company and the subsidiary companies regarding the guarantees and endorsements for other parties are as follows: - 1.
+Maximum amount for guarantees and endorsements from the Company - a.
+The aggregate amount of external endorsements/ guarantees of the Company shall not exceed 100% of the net worth on the Company's latest audited financial statements. - b.
+The amount of endorsements/ guarantees for each individual party shall not exceed 100% of the net worth on the Company's latest audited financial statements - c.
+Companies in which the Company holds, directly or indirectly, 90% or more of the voting shares can provide endorsements/ guarantees for each other with the limit of not exceeding 10% of the Company's net worth on the latest audited financial statements.
+The aforementioned limit is not applicable to endorsements/ guarantees between companies in which the Company holds, directly or indirectly, 100% of the voting shares. - The overall endorsement/ guarantee amounts of the Group provided to external parties shall not exceed 150% of the net worth on the Company's latest audited financial statements - e.
+The accumulated endorsement/ guarantee amounts of the Group provided to an individual party shall not exceed 150% of the net worth on the Company's latest audited financial statements